Confidence Interval Calculator

 How to find the Z(0.95) value?
-It is the value of z-score for which the two-tailed confidence level is equal to 95%.
-It means that if you draw a normal distribution curve, the area between the z-score and the opposite of z-score will be equal to 0.95.
+It is the value of z-score where the two-tailed confidence level is equal to 95%.
+It means that if you draw a normal distribution curve, the area between the two z-scores will be equal to 0.95 (out of 1).

-If you want to calculate this value using the z-score tables, this is what you need to do:
+If you want to calculate this value using a z-score table, this is what you need to do:

 - Decide on your confidence level.
 Let's assume it is 95%.

 - Calculate what is the probability that your result won't be in the confidence interval.
 This value is equal to 100%–95% = 5%.

 - Take a look at the normal distribution curve.
 95% is the area in the middle.
 That means that the area to the left of the opposite of your z-score is equal to 0.025 (2.5%) and the area to the right to your z-score is also equal to 0.025 (2.5%).

-- Area to the right to your z-score is exactly the same as the p-value of your z-score.
-You can use the tables to find the z-score that corresponds to 0.025 p-value.
+- The area to the right to your z-score is exactly the same as the p-value of your z-score.
+You can use the z-score tables to find the z-score that corresponds to 0.025 p-value.
 In this case, it is 1.959.